hbc/NGS_Data_Analysis_Course/sessionVI/lessons/02_variant-calling.md

 ### Variant Call Format (VCF)

 VCF is a text format.
-It usually has several header lines before the actual data; the header lines start with `##`:
+It usually has several header lines before the actual data; the header lines start with `##`.
+There is usually only 1 VCF file generated for all the samples in an experiment.
+To distinguish the samples from one another and the status for each sampleeach sample has a column:

 	##format=PCFv1
 	##fileDate=20090805